-Each CGIAR Research Program has an appointed Gender Research Coordinator (GRC) who provides strategic direction for the gender research and related activities within that program.
+Each CGIAR research center has an appointed Gender Research Coordinator (GRC) who provides strategic direction for the gender research and related activities within that program.
 The GRCs work closely with all gender scientists and those doing gender-integrated research in their program.
-The Gender Platform convenes meetings with GRCs on an ad-hoc basis to discuss issues that may be of interest system-wide and to get input on upcoming gender research, events and activities.
+The GENDER Platform convenes meetings with GRCs on an ad-hoc basis to discuss issues that may be of interest system-wide and to get input on upcoming gender research, events and activities.
 Contact your GRC for updates and more information!

 Gender Research Coordinator at the CGIAR Research Program on Fish